zmk5566/ROS4Instruments/README.md

 # serial2topic
 ROS package for retriving serial input and then transfer it into open sound control (OSC)

-TODO: Add the osc reciever message
+TODO: Add the osc reciever message to transfer it into TOPIC